jsdpag/mak/readme.txt

 Plotting functions:

+makax - Return a new axes object with default formatting suitable for creating figures for publication.

 makaxeq - Make axes objects square and tight around the data, then match the x- and y-axis limits.

+makfig - Creates a figure with size equal to a piece of A4 paper, or a scaled multiple thereof.

 makrastplot - Creates a raster plot with trials along the y-axis and tick marks along the x-axis.
 Useful for visual inspection of single spike clusters.

+NOTE: To guarantee that MATLAB saves a figure as a vector graphics colour PDF, use variations of print( '-dpdf' , '-painters' , 'output.pdf' )

 Created by Jackson Smith  -  January 2018  -  DPAG , University of Oxford